nadaakm/kafka-docker-setup/README.md

 - This setup uses **Traefik** to manage routing for external services, providing HTTPS and load balancing.
 - Ensure you have `docker-compose` installed to run this project.
-- For testing Kafka configurations or querying Pinot, use the appropriate tools like `kafka-console-consumer` and `pinot-admin`.
+- For testing Kafka configurations , use the appropriate tools like `kafka-console-consumer`.

 ---